 Class of 2022

 Elizabeth is a double major in Economics and Japanese from Wuhan, China.
-This summer she is joining the LEO team as a Research Operations intern, where she works closely with faculty researchers analyzing data on specific anti-poverty initiatives.
+This school year she is continuing to team up with the LEO team as a Research Operations intern, where she works closely with faculty researchers analyzing data on specific anti-poverty initiatives.

-We asked Elizabeth why she came to LEO.
+We asked Elizabeth why she first came to LEO.

 “I chose LEO since I wanted to have some experience of full-time research, so that I could make my decision on whether to continue studies post-graduation,” she said.
 “I have done several research assistantships for professors in the past, but they were all literature-focused, not requiring any data analytics.
-Thus, I hope to practice some real data processing techniques during this summer!”
+Thus, I hope to practice some real data processing techniques!”

 On campus, Elizabeth has been involved with the Student Union Board (SUB) Festivities Committee and had lots of fun participating in, drafting, and planning the various events on campus such as movie nights in DPAC.

-Elizabeth had this to say about her favorite spot on campus: “It used to be the lounge in Debartolo; a lot of us were used to taking a nap there during breaks in classes.
-Now it's not possible due to obvious reasons, but I hope it can come back very soon!”
+Elizabeth had this to say about her favorite spot on campus: “It used to be the lounge in Debartolo; a lot of us are used to taking a nap there during breaks in classes!”